 - 1. Neighbourhood Plans come out of the Government's determination to ensure that local communities are closely involved in the decisions which affect them.
 If properly prepared they become part of the statutory development plan for their area, which means that planning decisions should be made in line with the plan's content and policies. - 2.
 The Neighbourhood Plan for Strete aims to help deliver the local community's aspirations and needs.
 It has been produced by local volunteers, with the support of the Parish Council, based on the collective views of the people who live in Strete. - 3.
 The Steering Group has consulted and listened to the community and local organisations on a wide range of issues.
 The plan will influence the well-being, sustainability and preservation of our rural community to 2034 and beyond.
-Every effort has been made to ensure that the plan fairly reflects the views of the majority of Strete residents. - 4.
-The Strete Neighbourhood Plan aims to: - protect the village from uncontrolled, large scale, or poorly placed development; - allow for small scale development which is sympathetic to and will improve the look and feel of the village; - take steps to give residents preferred access to many of the new homes; and - give the village the potential to access funding to improve village facilities. - 5.
-Some of the local issues raised by the community cannot be dealt with in a neighbourhood plan.
-These are therefore set out in an accompanying Strete Parish Plan, which sets out opportunities to take action to improve the local environment, services and facilities. - 6.
-Electronic copies of the plan and accompanying documents can be found online at www.strete.org.uk - 7.
+Every effort has been made to ensure that the plan fairly reflects the views of the majority of Strete residents. - The Strete Neighbourhood Plan aims to: - protect the village from uncontrolled, large scale, or poorly placed development; - allow for small scale development which is sympathetic to and will improve the look and feel of the village; - take steps to give residents preferred access to many of the new homes; and - give the village the potential to access funding to improve village facilities. - 5.
+Electronic copies of the plan and accompanying documents can be found online at http://strete.org.uk/neighbourhood/the-plan/ - 6.
 The Parish Council would like to thank the members of the Steering Group and pay tribute to their work since September 2015.
-We are also grateful for the help and the engagement of many others in the parish without which it would not have been possible to produce this Neighbourhood Plan. - 8.
+We are also grateful for the help and the engagement of many others in the parish without which it would not have been possible to produce this Neighbourhood Plan. - 7.
 We hope that you will support the plan and we look forward to seeing it take effect for the good of Strete parish and community.